Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Results Discussion

-We compare the DDM parameter values with the existing morphology parameter in Figure~\ref{fig:morphvsddm}.
-We observe a moderate inverse correlation (Spearman $\rho=-0.32$, p-value<$10^{-30})$ with the morphological parameter.
-Hence, we see that stars with higher DDM parameter tend to be of the semi detached type (lower morphology parameter), whereas ellipsoidal and overcontact stars (higher morphology parameter) show lower values for DDM, indicating different nonlinear dynamics between these classes \citep{Matijevi2012}.
-The correlation, while significant, is not high.
-This indicates that the DDM parameter contains information complementary to the morphology parameter.
-This is expected, since the morphology parameter relies on the characteristic of the folded light curve, which averages out the variations between eclipses due to the nonlinear dynamics.
+We compare the DDM parameter values with the existing morphology parameter, and observe a small inverse correlation (Spearman $\rho=-0.21$, p-value<$10^{-14})$.
+Accordingly, stars with higher DDM values appear somewhat more common among the semi-detached systems (lower morphology parameter), while ellipsoidal and over-contact stars (higher morphology parameter) show correspondingly lower DDM values\citep{Matijevi2012}.
+However, this trend is weak and is best viewed as a descriptive pattern rather than a strong physical distinction.
+The low value of correlation indicates that the DDM parameter contains information complementary to the morphology parameter.
+This is expected, since the morphology parameter relies on the characteristic of the folded light curve, which averages out the variations between eclipses that arise from underlying the nonlinear dynamics.